Wewoc/Garmin_Local_Archive/docs/README_APP.md

 No terminal, no text editor — configure everything in the UI and click to run.

 **This version requires Python to be installed on your machine.**
 If you don't have Python or don't want to install it, use the Standalone version instead — see `README_APP_Standalone.md`.

+Garmin Connect is still required — the app pulls data from there via API.
+This tool does not replace Connect, the Garmin app, or your device sync.

+## Project status & disclaimer

+> GNU General Public License v3.0 — provided as-is.

+- **Not an official Garmin product:** This tool is not affiliated with, endorsed, or supported by Garmin.
+- **Unofficial API:** Garmin Local Archive uses Garmin's unofficial API — it may change or break without notice.
+- **Not medical advice:** All health metrics, reference ranges, and dashboard data are for personal informational use only — not a substitute for medical advice.
+- **Context data:** Weather and pollen data is provided by Open-Meteo — accuracy and availability are not guaranteed.
+- **Early stage:** Core functionality is stable.
+APIs and internal structure may still change.
+- **No guaranteed support:** Development happens when time and interest allow.
+- **Use at your own risk:** I am not responsible for data loss or Garmin account issues.
+- **Feedback welcome:** If something feels off — logic, structure, results — open an issue.

 ---